hasanavi/react-bdd-advanced/README.md

 - Persistant storage Testing and integration
 - Integrate redux-thunk, fetch-mock and redux-mock-store
 - Tests for Redux Async actons using Mock store and mock fetch
-- Tests for redux combine reducers
+- Tests for redux combined reducers